malloydata/malloy/docs/_src/language/explore.md

 ### Primary Keys

-To be used in joins from other explores, an explore should specify its primary key.
+To be used in joins to other explores, an explore must have a primary key specified.

 ```malloy
 define carriers is (explore 'malloy-data.faa.carriers'